How to Choose Your Wedding Venue (Beginners Guide)

 ---

-This will also help you when your comparing your vendors
+This will help you when you start comparing the venue with others.

 Have your 5 Non-Negotiable listed out and use it to compare which venue check the most boxes and score them out of 5